usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/21/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `96ee2ce04847dbfd589a7544d485d2b2`
-- :material-text: **Run description:** We use narrative field of query to retrieve and select result entities.
-The score of the result entity is computed by language model.
-Candidate generation is used to compute the score of the result entity on segment level with 100 words in length.
+- :material-text: **Run description:** Candidate generation is used to compute the score of the result entity on segment level with 100 words in length.

 ---
 #### UdSmuCM50